kmulvey/bootstrap-builder/README.md

 `+ background: #333;`

 * **Remove a block**: selector line begins with a '-'.
 There is no need to give the contents of the block as we are simply going to find that selector and remove the whole thing.

+**It is important that there not be any space in front of the +/-, they cannot have space or tabs before them.**

 ```
 -.well-small {
 }